weecology/forecasting-course/content/en/docs/intro-to-forecasting/discussion_questions.md

 weight: 2
 ---

-### Why ecological forecasting?
+## Why ecological forecasting?

 * Why do we need ecological forecasting?
-* What are two some of things we need to be able to make forecasts?
+* What are some of things we need to be able to make forecasts?

+## Forecastability?

+* What influences our ability to forecast and how?

+## Forecasting, planning, and goals

+* What kinds of time-scales of forecasts do we want/need in ecology?
+* How might these different "forecasting horizons" influence our approaches to forecasting?

+## Determining what to forecast

+* How should we think about what to forecast in ecology?

-### Terminology
+## Terminology

 * What is the distinction between forecasting, prediction, projection & prognosis?
-* Of these types what is common in ecological forecasting and why?

-### State of ecological forecasting

-* Does ecological research tend ot focus more on forecasting/prediction or on understanding ecological processes?
-* When ecologists do forecast is it research or application focused?
-* What are the two general types of models that can be used for forecasting?
-* What are the different ways in which time and can incorporated into these models?
-* What are the different ways in which model parameters are determined?
-* What are the two main types of forecasts being developed and what properties to they have?
+* Are these terms consistently used the two readings?
+In your experience more broadly?

-### Uncertainty
+## Uncertainty

 * What is the distinction between point estimates and uncertainty?
 * Do most ecological forecasts include uncertainty estimates?
 * Why does estimating uncertainty matter?

+## Forecasting data and methods

+* What are the general types of models that can be used for forecasting and how to they differ?
+* What are the different ways in which model parameters are determined?
+* When might these different approaches be most appropriate in ecology?
+* What are the different ways in which time and can incorporated into models?

+## Basic steps

+* How do the "basic steps" of forecasting relate to ecological forecasting?